-Really more a consortium of openings than just one, this new, alley-entrance ringlet of NY-import venues is located alongside the just-opened Dream Hotel and includes something for just about everyone.
+Really more a consortium of openings than just one, this new, alley-entrance ringlet of NY-import venues is located alongside the soon-to-open Dream Hotel, and includes something for just about everyone.
 Club people will be psyched for Avenue, while see-and-be-seen foodie types will eat Asian food at TAO or American comfort food at Beauty & Essex.
-That's not all, though: It's also opening a day club-ish pool (The Highlight Room) and Lucini Pizzeria, a slice joint from the Eggslut guy that guarantees that no matter what kind of line you hate waiting on in Hollywood, this new property's got something for you.
+That's not all, though: there's also Luchini Pizzeria, a slice joint from the Eggslut guy that guarantees that no matter what kind of line you hate waiting on in Hollywood, this new property's got something for you.

 Any time Nobu Matsuhisa opens anything it's a big deal, and so it goes with this new restaurant in the sushi king's empire -- even though he's not running the show day-to-day.
 The menu reportedly includes sushi and small bites, but the restaurant is so new that that's not even verified yet: All we know is it's open now, and you'll want to go there before more people catch wind.

 Opening just in time for Coachella traffic, this new bar comes from the people behind Workshop Kitchen + Bar -- inarguably one of the best restaurants in the desert.
 As such, this is likely to end up one of the best bars out there, too, with fancy takes on classics like the 3 Dots and a Dash, with rhum agricole, Demerara rum, orange, lime, honey, falernum, allspice dram, and bitters, as well as fresh-sliced charcuterie platters.